How to Fall Asleep Instantly

 This poll is now closed to voting.

-What came first, the insomnia or the night-time worries?
+Which came first, the insomnia or the night-time worries?

 The second poll was intended to find out more about the exact kinds of thoughts that were keeping people awake.